 Giardiasis is a fairly common disease caused by a protozoan parasite that lives within the intestinal tract.
 There are effective medications for treating the disease, and pets rarely become seriously ill.
 Giardia usually affects dogs, particularly puppies, but can occur in cats and people too.

 What’s most important to know is that giardia is not usually transmitted directly from animals to humans without direct fecal to oral contact, but it is possible for animals and humans to come into contact with the same contaminated water source.
-Many dogs become infested from contaminated water sources such as pools, streams, lakes or puddles.
+Many dogs become infected from contaminated water sources such as pools, streams, lakes, or puddles.

-The infestation is diagnosed with a fecal examination, but since Giardia is shed intermittently, it is sometimes a difficult parasite to detect.
+The infection is diagnosed with a fecal examination, but since giardia is shed intermittently, it is sometimes a difficult parasite to detect.
 For this reason, it is sometimes necessary to retest suspected patients in order to reveal an infestation.